Skip to content

 Myth 1: "Dynamic QR codes expire."

 Truth: Dynamic QR codes only expire if you set expiration rules.
 On QRLynx, they stay active as long as your account is active.
+For free options that never expire, see our no-expiration QR generator roundup.

 Myth 2: "Static QR codes are more secure."